patricpit/crud-products-api/README.md

 7. Run `npm install`
 8. Run `npm run build` to build assets
 9. Start local server by executing `php artisan serve`
+10. Login application using credentials from access-file located in the application root folder.